OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/1._Library_build_configuration/index.md

 ### `UAVCAN_EXPORT`

-This symbol is inserted before all symbols exported by the library.
+This symbol is inserted before every symbol exported by the library.
 It is empty by default.

 Possible use case, e.g. for GCC: